Sorry, you need to enable JavaScript to visit this website.

 Traditional & Roth IRAs

-For example, if Mary is younger than 50 years old, files her taxes as single and reports a MAGI of $120,000, she can deposit up to $7,000 in 2024 and split the amount in any manner between her Traditional and Roth IRA.
-She just can’t exceed $7,000 in total contributions.
-It should also be noted that in this scenario, Mary may not want to contribute to a Traditional IRA due to her high-income level and deductibility rules.
+For example, if Mary is younger than 50 years old, files her taxes as single and reports a MAGI of $120,000, she can deposit up to $7,500 for the 2026 tax year and split the amount in any manner between her traditional and Roth IRA.
+She just can’t exceed $7,500 in total contributions.
+It should also be noted that in this scenario, Mary may not want to contribute to a traditional IRA due to her high-income level and deductibility rules.

 Contribution deadline

-As mentioned, contributions to Roth IRAs can be made until the federal tax filing day of the following year.
-Using our above example for Mary, she will be able to contribute to her Roth IRA for 2024 until the federal tax deadline of April 15, 2025.
+Contributions to Roth IRAs can be made until the federal tax filing day of the following year.
+Using our above example for Mary, she will be able to contribute to her Roth IRA for 2025 until the federal tax deadline of April 15, 2026.
+For 2026, she’ll be able to contribute until the federal tax deadline of April 15, 2027.

 Roth conversions